mseifert9/Javascript-Slideshow/readme.md

 container | undefined | The container element to use for the slideshow.
-If not set, will use `document.body` cbCreate | undefined | A callback when the slideshow is created cbClose | undefined | A callback when slideshow closes
+If not set, will use `document.body` cbCreate | undefined | A callback when the slideshow is created cbClose | undefined | A callback when slideshow closes divExternalMagnifier | undefined | Div to hold a copy of the magnified image

 ### Images - Specifying the files to display
 ````